The Personal Website of Mark W. Dawson

 Mozart – Eine Kleine Nachtmusik

 I have often thought that Mozart’s Symphony No. 41 “Jupiter” is the highest expression of the classical era of Classical Music.
-After this symphony Classical Music had to evolve into another form – the form of the Romantic era as led by Ludwig von Beethoven.
+After this symphony was composed, Classical Music had to evolve into another form – the form of the Romantic era as led by Ludwig von Beethoven.

 Given the scope of Mozart’s music, it is difficult to choose one piece to highlight.
 However, the Eine Kleine Nachtmusik, KV 525 (Serenade No. 13 for strings in G major), K. 525, is a 1787 composition for a chamber ensemble.
 The German title means "a little serenade", though it is often rendered more literally but less accurately as "a little night music".
 It wonderfully encapsulates Mozart’s talents as a composer.